cdapio/cdap-navigator/README.rst

     }
   }

-**Metadata Kafka Config:**
+**Audit Kafka Config:**

 This key contains a property map with these properties:

 Required Properties:

-- ``zookeeperString``: Kafka Zookeeper string that can be used to subscribe to the CDAP metadata updates
+- ``zookeeperString``: Kafka Zookeeper string that can be used to subscribe to the CDAP Audit messages
-- ``brokerString``: Kafka Broker string to which CDAP metadata is published
+- ``brokerString``: Kafka Broker string to which CDAP Audit messages are published

 *Note:* Specify either the ``zookeeperString`` or the ``brokerString``.

 Optional Properties:

-- ``topic``: Kafka Topic to which CDAP Metadata updates are published; default is ``cdap-metadata-updates`` which corresponds to the default topic used in CDAP for Metadata updates
+- ``topic``: Kafka Topic to which CDAP Audit messages are published; default is ``audit`` which corresponds to the default topic used in CDAP for Audit messages
 - ``numPartitions``: Number of Kafka partitions; default is set to ``10``
 - ``offsetDataset``: Name of the dataset where Kafka offsets are stored; default is ``kafkaOffset``